Coder-RD/SQL-Challenge/README.md

 ---

-# 📌 Daily Practice
+## 📌 Daily Practice

-Every day, I solve a new SQL problem and add the solution to this repository.
+Every day, I solve a new SQL programming problem and add the solution to this repository.

-Each day's folder contains:
+Each day's folder may contain:

 - 💻 SQL Solution
 - 📸 HackerRank Submission Screenshot

-This makes the repository a complete record of my **100 Days of SQL learning journey**.
+This repository serves as a complete record of my **100 Days of SQL learning journey**.

 ---

-# 🌱 Learning in Public
+## 🌱 Learning in Public

 This challenge is not only about solving SQL problems.